GKN Powder Metallurgy and Schaeffler Join Forces to Further Develop the Permanent Magnet Supply Chain in Europe and North America

 - This cooperation reinforces the overarching sustainability strategies of both companies and provides customers with additional security of supply through a stable, local-to-local delivery strategy.

-The Schaeffler Group, a leading global supplier to the automotive and industrial sectors, and GKN Powder Metallurgy, the world's leading provider of metal powder solutions, today announce their joint commitment to advance the development of the permanent magnet industry in Europe and North America through a memorandum of understanding.
+Schaeffler AG, a leading Motion Technology Company, and GKN Powder Metallurgy, the world's leading provider of metal powder solutions, today announce their joint commitment to advance the development of the permanent magnet industry in Europe and North America through a memorandum of understanding.
 GKN Powder Metallurgy will supply Schaeffler locally with permanent magnets with the aim to ensure a stable, local supply whilst improving sustainability and transparency in the supply chain.

 Diego Laurent, CEO of GKN Powder Metallurgy, said: "We are delighted to partner with Schaeffler to jointly provide solutions to the challenges of supplying permanent magnets to the automotive and other industries.
 This is a perfect match of two companies with a long-standing relationship and a strong commitment to sustainability and innovation.
 The development of permanent magnets for EVs is a logical step for GKN Powder Metallurgy, as we continue to expand our capabilities to support the needs for electrification in the industry whilst pursuing ambitious sustainability targets."